thelindat/lua/README.md

 1. Cleanup TODO annotations that have accumulated over time; many are outdated.
 1. Cleanup documentation and piggyback off GLMs doxygen.
 1. Rewrite build scripts.
+1. Initial support for frustums (both orthographic and perspective) and OBBs, or, at minimum, the more computationally complex parts of these structures.
 1. [binding](libs/glm-binding): Complete O3DE AzCore/Math (behaviorContext) aliasing (... where possible).
 1. Improve `lua_CFloatX` struct definitions, i.e., mimic `glm::detail::storage` when anonymous structs are supported.
 1. Utility API that resembles `glUniformMatrix*v`-style functions, i.e., extracting/parsing array of matrices/vectors.